IBSim/VirtualLab/docs/source/examples/tensile.rst

 .. note::

     If both *Force* and *Displacement* are attributed to ``Sim`` then both force-controlled and displacement-controlled simulations are run.
-If, for example, only a constant force simulation you wish to run, then this can be achieved either by removing the attribute *Displacement* or by setting it to zero.
+If, for example, you only wish to run a constant force simulation, then this can be achieved either by removing the attribute *Displacement* or by setting it to zero.

 The attribute *Materials* specifies the material the sample is composed of.